ppy/osu-wiki/news/2018/2018-03-13-project-loved-week-of-march-11th.md

 *written by ::Kamikaze::{ user=2124783 }*

 We're going into more MWC picks, hooray!
-Here's one of the most evil charts from MWC 7K 2017 Finals, a collaboration between ::Jinjin::{ user=3360737 } and [Evening](https://osu.ppy.sh/users/2193881), [Angelic Party](https://osu.ppy.sh/beatmapsets/560692)!
+Here's one of the most evil charts from MWC 7K 2017 Finals, a collaboration between ::Jinjin::{ user=3360737 } and ::Evening::{ user=2193881 }, [Angelic Party](https://osu.ppy.sh/beatmapsets/560692)!

 This 4 minute chart features most of what you can expect from a ridiculously hard chart that tests all skillsets: it has very dense streaming, it has very dense LN patterns, a combination of both, bursts, speedup SVs and nasty slowjams with 6 column inversions, clocking at 8.88 stars, this is a monster a lot of top players will struggle with.